clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 You must parse the logs of the Kubernetes pod to retrieve performance data.
 The pods will still exist post-completion and will be in ‘Completed’ state.
 You can get the logs from any of the pods to inspect the benchmark results.
-More information about `Kubernetes logging`_ is available from the Kubernetes community.
+More information about Kubernetes logging is available in the Kubernetes `Logging Architecture`_ documentation.

 Use Jupyter Notebook
 ********************